-International Journal for the Scholarship of Teaching & Learning is an open-access, double-blind peer reviewed electronic journal published twice per year by the Centers for Teaching & Technology at Georgia Southern University.
+International Journal for the Scholarship of Teaching & Learning is an open, double-blind peer reviewed electronic journal published in May and November each year by the Center for Teaching Excellence at Georgia Southern University.
 For general submission rules, see the Policies page.
 If you have concerns about the terms of submission or review for IJ-SoTL, please .

 - All submissions must be previously unpublished manuscripts and must only be submitted to IJ-SoTL (multiple submissions of a manuscript to more than one publication at a time is not accepted).
 Each reviewer may include specific and narrative comments for the author of the submission about its content, argumentation, research methodologies, data, conclusions, etc. These comments will be given to the author, without identifying the reviewers.

 Each reviewer will give a recommendation about publication of a manuscript according to the following list of options:

 - Accept: minor revisions needed

 - When all reviews have been received by the editor, a decision will be made regarding publication and authors will be contacted.
 If the reviews are very different, the editor may ask 1-2 additional Editorial Review Board members to read and evaluate the submission and then, upon receipt of the additional reviews, a final publication decision will be made.

 - The response time for articles will normally be 6 – 8 weeks after the submission period closes.

 Research articles are first screened by the editor for suitability before being sent for blind review by three members of the Editorial Review Board.
 Reviewers will consider the general criteria for any authentic scholarship as described in Scholarship Assessed: Evaluation of the Professoriate by Glassick, Huber and Maeroff (1997).